dgheig/API-2021-HTTP-Infra/README.md

 Several Webcasts are available ([5a](https://www.youtube.com/watch?v=iGl3Y27AewU) [5b](https://www.youtube.com/watch?v=lVWLdB3y-4I) [5c](https://www.youtube.com/watch?v=MQj-FzD-0mE) [5d](https://www.youtube.com/watch?v=B_JpYtxoO_E) [5e](https://www.youtube.com/watch?v=dz6GLoGou9k)) which show a methods to do this with Apache.

-However, we do **NOT** recommend anymore to follow this method but instead to use a more modern approach, based on [Traefik](https://traefik.io/traefik/).
+However, **we do not recommend anymore to follow this method** but instead to use a more modern approach, based on [Traefik](https://traefik.io/traefik/).
 Traefik is a reverse proxy which interfaces directly with Docker to obtain the list of active backend servers.
 This means that it can dynamically adjust to the number of running server.

 To use Traefik you have to convert your docker run scripts to [Docker Compose](https://docs.docker.com/compose/).
 Docker Compose manages several "services" (i.e., running containers) at once.